Build A T-14

 Why the split blocks?
 To clear the pipe, simple as that!

 The small boxes only get one block, right in the middle.
-That block needs to be less than 1 1/2" long or it won't fit between the other blocks that are already mounted with the tall boxes.
+That bloc needs to be less than 1 1/2" long or it won't fit between the other blocks that are already mounted with the tall boxes.
 This small block also helps center the top of the short box when it's mounted to the frame.

 Finishing: